Harriet Martineau, Illustrations of Political Economy

 Illustrations of Political Economy

-(1832-4) were a series of twenty-four didactic short tales (with a further volume of summary) whose publication brought her instant success and public notoriety as a writer.
+(1832-4) are a series of twenty-four didactic short tales (with a further volume of summary) whose publication brought her instant success and public notoriety as a writer.
 In Volume I of her

 Autobiography

-she tells the extraordinary story of how she battled to find a publisher, convinced that the public “needed” the series which was designed to teach the principles of political economy by means of illustrative stories set in a variety of social communities.
-Charles Fox, the publisher who finally accepted the work, was gloomy about its prospects, and imposed harsh terms, which included the requirement that she find subscribers to back her project.
-In the event, the series caught the mood of the times with its earnest and…
+(1877; rpt 2007) she tells the extraordinary story of how she battled to find a publisher, convinced that the public “needed” the series which was designed to teach the principles of political economy by means of illustrative stories set in a variety of social communities.
+Charles Fox, the publisher who finally accepted the work, was gloomy about its prospects, and imposed harsh terms, which included a requirement that she find subscribers to back her project.
+In the event, the series caught the mood of the times with its…

 9840 Illustrations of Political Economy 3 Historical context notes are intended to give basic and preliminary information on a topic.
 In some cases they will be expanded into longer entries as the Literary Encyclopedia evolves.